stephendavid77/CalMind/README.md

 ├── reports/                # Generated reports will be saved here (ignored by Git) ├── config.yaml.sample      # Sample configuration file ├── requirements.txt        # Python dependencies
+├── run_standalone.sh       # Script to run the standalone application
+├── run_webapp.sh           # Script to run the web application
 └── .gitignore              # Specifies files to ignore in Git
 ```